-Attention Deficit Hyperactivity Disorder, or ADHD, is mainly thought of as something that affects younger children.
+Attention Deficit Hyperactivity Disorder, or ADHD, is mainly thought of as something that affects children.
 Sometimes it's still called by its older name - ADD, or Attention Deficit Disorder.
 ADHD is a developmental difference, not a mental illness, and can lead to two sets of symptoms: Inattentiveness, and hyperactivity and impulsiveness.
-People with it can mainly struggle with one of these challenges, or have both present at once.
+People with it can mainly struggle with one of these challenges, or have both at once.

 While the stereotypical image is of a fourth grader who can't sit still in class, adults can also have ADHD.
 As people with ADHD get older their symptoms become more internal.
 They're not as outwardly hyper and distractible, but they still have a lot of trouble focusing, staying on task, and getting things done.
 They can also be impulsive and feel drawn to active, stimulating activities.
 This naturally has a big effect on their higher education and work performance.
-Also, as this article will go into, adult ADHD can also interfere with social skills and relationships.
+Also, as this article will go into, Adult ADHD can also interfere with social skills and relationships.

 Below are some ways Adult ADHD can make social skills and relationships more difficult.
-If you're reading this article to try and learn about someone you know, and they haven't already been told they have ADHD, you shouldn't jump to any conclusions about what they might or might not have.
+If you're reading this article to try to learn about someone you know, and they haven't already been told they have ADHD, you shouldn't jump to any conclusions about what they might or might not have.
 Only a professional can officially assess and diagnose someone.

 Difficulty reading social cues and non-verbal communication